Sean Levey

-Sean Levey (born 7 March, 1988) is a Swazi born, Classic-winning jockey based in the United Kingdom.
+Sean Levey (born 7 March, 1988) is a jockey who competes in flat racing and is based in Britain.
+He won the 2018 1000 Guineas on Billesdon Brook.

 Early life

 Levey was born in Swaziland (now Eswatini) to an Irish father, jockey and trainer Mick Levey, and a Swazi mother, Tini.
 In 2001 the family moved to County Tipperary, Ireland, where his parents worked at Ballydoyle for trainer Aidan O'Brien.
 Levey rode out for O'Brien and, together with his brother Declan, spent a year on the pony racing circuit.

 Racing career

 After competing in pony racing, Levey then spent six years as an apprentice jockey with O'Brien at Ballydoyle where he was given the chance to ride pacemakers in Group 1 races, including the Irish Classics and the Prix de l'Arc de Triomphe in France.
 By the time he left Ireland he had ridden 45 winners including a Group and three Listed victories, but had still not ridden out his claim, due to a lack of opportunities in handicaps.

 In 2011 Levey moved to England, first to the stables of David O'Meara near York and then to the stables of Richard Hannon near Marlborough, Wiltshire, where he has remained.

 Levey had his first Derby ride in 2016 on Humphrey Bogart, on whom he had won the Lingfield Derby Trial in May.
 The pair achieved fifth place in the Derby.